funkbit/django-funky-user/README.md

 to replace the built-in Django User model.
 It is compatible with Django 1.5 and above.

-The intention of the project is to be able to easily use (long) email addresses as usernames, have the reset password view send HTML email and fix other minor annoyances with Django's otherwise brilliant auth built-in package.
+The intention of the project is to utilize (long) email addresses as usernames, have the reset password view send HTML email and fix other minor annoyances with Django's otherwise brilliant auth built-in package.

 It also includes a sensible user registration/activation process and is very